 - Congressional District 3, New York: $104,805 | Democrat

 - Congressional District 11, New Jersey: $103,419 | Democrat

 - Congressional District 8, Virginia: $100,649 | Democrat

 - Congressional District 33, California: $99,902 | Democrat

 - Congressional District 8, Maryland: $97,663 | Democrat

-Virginia’s 10th Congressional District is the wealthiest in the country and is represented by the Republican Party.
+Virginia’s 10th Congressional District is the wealthiest in the country and will now be represented by the Democratic Party.
 This sprawling district in Northern Virginia is home to some towns well-known for their affluence.
-According to the Census Bureau, Great Falls boasts a median household income of $230,304.
-McLean isn’t too shabby either at $190,258.
-Republican Barbara Comstock represents the district.
+Great Falls boasts a median household income of $230,304, according to the Census Bureau.
+McLean isn’t too shabby, either, at $190,258.
+Newly elected Democrat Jennifer Wexton represents the district.

 List of the Richest Congressional Districts in the US

-Among the top 10 richest congressional districts, Democrats represent seven versus three for Republicans.
-Out of the 50 richest districts, Democrats have 28 to Republicans’ 21.
-Pennsylvania’s 7th Congressional District is vacant and thus has no party representing it.
+Among the top 10 richest congressional districts, Democrats now represent all 10.
+Out of the 50 richest districts, Democrats have 41 to Republicans’ nine.

 Check out the 50 wealthiest congressional districts in the nation: